rob-blackbourn/jetblack-js-date/README.md

 // returns "2000-01-01T01:00:00Z"
 ```

-When the required timezones are not known at build time they may be accessed dynamically.
+When the required timezones are not known at build time they may be accessed dynamically
+by using an online content delivery network.

 ```js
 import { IANATimezone, tzDataReviver } from '../src'